cpkb-bluezoo/gonzalez/README.md

 This produces a jar file in the `dist` directory.

-The parser has no external dependencies.
+The parser has zero external dependencies.

 ## Implementation Status